awwaiid/thelackthereof/TLT_Drafts.md

 }
 </code>

-Today I thought I'd give a stab at a perl6 translation (using the 2011.01 Rakudo Star release).
-I started with the perl5 translation, then switched to perl6 idioms.
+Today I thought I'd give a stab at a Perl6 translation (using the 2011.01 Rakudo Star release).

 Perl6 translation:
 <code>